Do the outcomes measured matter to you?

 Posted on 8th May 2018 by John Cafferkey

-This is the thirty-first blog in a series of 36 blogs based on a list of ‘Key Concepts’.
+This is the thirty-first blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 When assessing a clinical trial, we know we should pore over the insightful and comprehensive introduction and background, underline the key objectives and squint a bit at the dense search methodology.
 If you’re adventurous, you may even have a go at pronouncing aloud some of the statistical tools the authors used.
 But all you’re doing is delaying the inevitable, instinctive desire to jump right in and find the answer.
 Of course, it’s good practice to glance at their neat flowchart and it’s only polite to consider what avenues the authors have suggested for future research, but deep down we really want the answer.